DSM-fudan/DumpyOS/README.md

 *If you can use IDE like Clion*, just open this project use that and build it automatically and then run it.

-*Else*, please refer to following instructions.
+*Else*, please refer to the following instructions.

 1. create a "build" directory under the project